-The DMO's risk policies reflect the high standards and robust requirements which determine the way in which risks are managed and controlled.
-The DMO Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
-In 2021-2022, this included policies relating to health and safety, procurement, physical security, IT acceptable use, IT security and remote working.
+The DMO's risk policies reflect the high standards and robust requirements which determine the way risks are managed and controlled.
+The DMO's Accounting Officer, with the support of the Board, ensures that policies are regularly reviewed to reflect any changes in the DMO's operations and/or best practice.
+In 2022-2023, this included policies relating to health & safety, procurement and contracts management, business continuity, remote access, clear desk, misconduct escalation, anti-bribery and anti-fraud.